 March 21, Day 7: The Lower Platte and Return to the East.
 The migration of the Whooping Crane through central Nebraska typically begins in early April, but recent years have seen one or two birds appearing in the Grand Island area as early as mid-March.
 The return of the Whooping Crane is one of the great conservation stories of the past 100 years, the result of the unflagging efforts of talented scientists and responsible landowners.
-If one of these birds-or an even rarer Common Crane, an annually occurring needle in the big gray feathered haystack-has been reported, we will spend the morning in search of the rarity; otherwise, after breakfast, we will make the two-hour drive back to the Omaha area, with a stop at one of the most productive birding sites on the lower Platte River, Schramm State Park.
-Outstanding views of Harris's Sparrows and a good variety of junco "flavors" can often be had here, and if the winter has been warm or the spring early, we have a chance at finding a Hermit Thrush, Ruby-crowned Kinglet, or Myrtle Warbler around the ponds or in the steep, heavily wooded ravines.
-We plan to arrive in Omaha in time for a break before our final meal together.
+If one of these birds-or an even rarer Common Crane, an annually occurring needle in the big gray feathered haystack-has been reported, we will spend the morning in search of the rarity; otherwise, after breakfast, we will make the two-hour drive back to the Omaha area, with a stop, time permitting, at one of the most productive birding sites on the lower Platte River, Schramm Park.